 Both plans allow for use on up to 5 devices per user.

-Currently, there is no free trial of Grammarly; but, the cancellation policy is a cinch.
+Currently, there is no free trial of Grammarly, but the cancellation policy is a cinch.

 2. Pro Writing Aid

 Pro Writing Aid says it’s the only platform that offers world-class grammar and style checking combined with more in-depth reports to help you strengthen your writing.
-Unlike grammarly, ProWritingAid offers more than pop-up suggestions… it mixes in articles, videos, and quizzes to make writing feel more fun and interactive.
+Unlike Grammarly, ProWritingAid offers more than pop-up suggestions—it mixes in articles, videos, and quizzes to make writing feel more fun and interactive.

-The Writing Style Report is a tool based on the same ideas you would learn in a university writing course, highlighting several areas of writing that should be revised to improve readability, including: passive and hidden verbs, over-reliance on adverbs, repeated sentence starts, emotional tells and much more.
+The Writing Style Report is a tool based on the ideas you would learn in a university writing course, highlighting several areas of writing that should be revised to improve readability, including passive and hidden verbs, over-reliance on adverbs, repeated sentence starts, emotional tells and much more.
 This feature isn’t all that different from Grammarly’s “document goals” and “suggestion” tools, although it does appear to utilize a more academic-style delivery method.

 I clicked on “report summary” and was given a breakdown regarding the strength of my article.
 This was similar to Grammarly’s document review.